TheGiftsProject/Creators/README.md

 the Save method Life Cycle.
 The Creator `save` method is divided into 2 main steps:

 1) `build` - This step simply instantiates a new model (Project in our example) and assigns to it the `raw_params` we've passed to the Creator.
-The `refine_params` step by default just uses the `raw_params`, and it can be easily overrided by using the `refine_params` method.
+The `refine_params` step by default just uses the `raw_params`, and it can be easily overridden by using the `refine_params` method.
 (As shown in our example) Callback methods: `before_build`, `after_build`